 Also Read: Colloids

-Meanwhile, Brownian movement is not seen in true solution, where the system is homogeneous and the bombardment is uniform.
-However, in colloids the system is heterogeneous and the bombardments are non-uniform leading to the random measurement.
+However, the Brownian movement is not seen in a true solution, where the system is homogeneous, and the bombardment is uniform.
+However, in colloids, the system is heterogeneous, and the bombardments are non-uniform, leading to random measurement.

-1. Why true solution does not follow the Brownian movement?
+1. Why don’t true solutions follow the Brownian movement?

 Ans: True solutions have smaller solute particles and homogenous these move uniform bombardment here then do not show Brownian movement.